The Children's Fund

 The Irish Cancer Society offers a grant to parents of children diagnosed with cancer to help them with the unexpected expenses that this diagnosis brings.
 A total of 3 applications can be assessed over the course of a child’s treatment, with a 12 month interval between each application.
 The maximum amount that can be paid out is €1000 for the first application and €500 each for a second and third application.
 There is no automatic entitlement and each application is assessed on a case by case basis.
 It is not means assessed.
-You can ask the social worker in Our Lady's Hospital Crumin for the forms for this grant.
+You can ask the social worker in Children's Health Ireland at Crumin for the forms for this grant.
+The fund is also available to patients under 18 years of age who are undergoing cancer treatment in other hospitals nationwide.
 If you cannot access this grant for any reason please contact us at: firstname.lastname@example.org

 Travel2Care is a limited transportation assistance fund which has been made available by the National Cancer Control Programme (NCCP) to patients travelling to a designated cancer care centre or approved satellite centre and is administered by the Irish Cancer Society.
 The purpose of this fund is to support people who have a genuine financial difficulty in meeting some of the costs of travelling to current appointments.
 The Travel2Care scheme is currently available to children who travel over 50kms one way to Children’s Health Ireland (CHI) at Crumlin.